Become a Credit Analyst

 • Assess Probability of Default (PD) and Loss Given Default (LGD)

-• Evaluate the quality and enforceability of security.
+• Evaluate the strength and reliability of security

-• Distinguish between acceptable risk and structural vulnerability.
+• Distinguish between acceptable credit risk and higher-risk structures

-You learn how lenders protect capital while responsibly enabling business growth.
+Learn how lenders protect capital while responsibly supporting business growth.

 Deal Structuring